mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - TikTok says it's "not planning on going anywhere" in response to pending U.S. ban -TikTok says it's "not planning on going anywhere" in response to pending U.S. ban
+  - TikTok says it's "not planning on going anywhere" in response to pending U.S. ban

+      - TikTok says it's "not planning on going anywhere" in response to pending U.S. ban

-  - What brands need to do if they want to break up with Facebook -What brands need to do if they want to break up with Facebook
+  - What brands need to do if they want to break up with Facebook

+      - What brands need to do if they want to break up with Facebook

-  - This Week in Apps: A guide to the US antitrust case against Apple, Microsoft in talks to buy TikTok -This Week in Apps: A guide to the US antitrust case against Apple, Microsoft in talks to buy TikTok
+  - This Week in Apps: A guide to the US antitrust case against Apple, Microsoft in talks to buy TikTok

+      - This Week in Apps: A guide to the US antitrust case against Apple, Microsoft in talks to buy TikTok

-  - Tech at Work: Amazon caravan protest, Genderify's algorithmic bias and using 'BIPOC' -Tech at Work: Amazon caravan protest, Genderify's algorithmic bias and using 'BIPOC'
+  - Tech at Work: Amazon caravan protest, Genderify's algorithmic bias and using 'BIPOC'

+      - Tech at Work: Amazon caravan protest, Genderify's algorithmic bias and using 'BIPOC'

   - ByteDance and Microsoft offer deal to allow TikTok to remain in the U.S., per report